 In an age inundated with shocker headlines, the American public has become accustomed to sighing and shaking their heads with each additional report of corruption.
-So, when the headlines pointed at the Church of Jesus Christ this week (“Mormon Church accused of stockpiling billions, avoiding paying taxes” or ”Mormon Church has misled members on $100 billion tax-exempt investment fund, whistleblower alleges”), the takeaway for many readers was likely clear-cut.
+So, when the headlines pointed at The Church of Jesus Christ of Latter-day Saints this week (“Mormon Church accused of stockpiling billions, avoiding paying taxes” or ”Mormon Church has misled members on $100 billion tax-exempt investment fund, whistleblower alleges”), the takeaway for many readers was likely clear-cut.

 But, the story beyond the headline merits a closer look.
-As you may have read, a whistleblower alleged this week that the Church of Jesus Christ of Latter-day Saints’ investment arm, Ensign Peak Advisors, potentially violated tax law by building a $100 billion investment fund, with minimal or zero “charitable” distributions.
+As you may have read, a whistleblower alleged this week that the Church of Jesus Christ’s investment arm, Ensign Peak Advisors, potentially violated tax law by building a $100 billion investment fund with minimal or zero “charitable” distributions.
 The whistleblower’s report also alleges that the fund made two “illegal” distributions.

 Many, however, will still wonder whether the Church should distribute more of its reserves to charitable causes, publish more financial information, or if such a large endowment should be taxed.
 There are many reasonable perspectives on these issues.
 Below I discuss the potential trade-offs, benefits, and costs associated with such decisions.

 Are the Church’s reserve funds illegal or somehow evading taxes?